 PCI Glossary of Terms

 Audit Log - A record of system activities ordered by date.
-This should be detailed enough to provide a sequence of events that lead back to the start of the transaction to the end.
+This should be detailed enough to provide a sequence of events that lead from the start of the transaction to the end.

-Cardholder Data (CD) - Cardholder data consists of the full PAN - primary account number.
-Cardholder data may also appear with the following data: cardholder name, expiration date and/or service code.
+Cardholder Data (CD) - Cardholder data consists of the full primary account number (PAN).
+Cardholder data may also appear with the following data: cardholder name, expiration date, and/or service code.

-Cardholder Data Environment (CDE) - This includes all processes and technology as well as the people that store, process or transmit customer cardholder data or authentication data, including connected system components and any virtualization components (i.e., servers, applications, etc.)
+Cardholder Data Environment (CDE) - This includes all processes and technology as well as the people that store, process, or transmit customer cardholder data or authentication data, including connected system components and any virtualization components (e.g. servers, applications, etc.)

-Encryption - This refers to the conversion of information into an unreadable form.
-Only people with a specific cryptographic key can access the information.
-This protects information between the encryption and decryption process against any unauthorized disclosure.
+Encryption - This refers to the conversion of information into an unreadable form where only those with a specific cryptographic key can access the information.
+This protects information between the encryption and decryption processes against any unauthorized disclosure.

-File Integrity Monitoring - This determines whether or not files or logs have been modified in any way.
-When certain critical files or logs are changed, PCI dictates that alerts should be sent to security personnel.
+File Integrity Monitoring - This determines whether or not files have been modified in any way.
+When certain critical files are changed, PCI dictates that alerts should be sent to security personnel.

-Firewall - This technology protects network resources from unauthorized access by permitting or denying traffic between networks with different security levels based on custom criteria.
-PCI compliant hosting options include different types of managed firewalls, including shared firewalls, virtual private firewalls and dedicated firewall appliances.
-A virtual private firewall is recommended for PCI compliance due to the privacy of the managed firewall services and the inclusion of Intrusion Detection Service (IDS) and Intrusion Prevention Service (IPS).
+Firewall - This technology protects network resources from unauthorized access by permitting or denying traffic between networks based on custom criteria.
+PCI-compliant hosting options include different types of managed firewalls, including shared firewalls, virtualized private firewalls, and dedicated firewall appliances.

-Intrusion Detection Service (IDS) - This refers to the software or hardware used to target and alert network or system intrusions.
-This system can include alert sensors, monitoring options and a centralized logging system to record events.
+Intrusion Detection Service (IDS) - This refers to the software or hardware used to alert on network or system intrusions.
+This system can include alert sensors, monitoring options, and a centralized logging system to record events.

-Intrusion Prevention Service (IPS) - Similar to the Intrusion Detection Service, IPS attempts to block possible intrusions detected by the IDS.
+Intrusion Prevention Service (IPS) - Similar to the Intrusion Detection Service, IPS attempts to block possible intrusions once they are detected.

-Penetration Test - These type of tests are conducted on network and applications as well as controls and processes around them in order to determine any vulnerabilities and the potential for access and security breaches.
+Penetration Test - These types of tests are conducted on networks and applications, as well as the controls and processes around them in order to discover any vulnerabilities as well as the potential for access and security breaches.
 Penetration testing should include external and internal network tests.

-Primary Account Number (PAN) - The primary account number is also referred to as account number or unique payment card number that identifies the issuer and cardholder account.
-It is typically for either credit or debit cards.
+Primary Account Number (PAN) - The primary account number is also referred to as "account number" or "unique payment card number", and identifies the issuer and cardholder account.
+It is typically used for either credit or debit cards.

-Private Network - Private networks use private IP address space and should be access-protected by firewalls and routers from a public network.
+Private Network - Private networks are those internal to an organization, potentially use private IP address space, and should be protected by firewalls and routers from a public network.

-Service Provider - A non-payment brand business entity that is involved with the process, storage or transmittal of credit cardholder data.
-Any company that affects the security of cardholder data is included, i.e., a managed service or hosting provider that provides managed firewalls, IDS, etc.
+Service Provider - A non-payment brand business entity that is involved with the process, storage, or transmittal of cardholder data.
+Any company that affects the security of cardholder data is included, e.g. a managed service or hosting provider that provides managed firewalls, IDS, etc.

-System Components - The PCI SSC defines these as network, servers, virtualization components and applications.
+System Components - The PCI SSC defines these as networks, servers, virtualization components, and applications.
 Network components may include firewalls, switches, routers, and other security appliances.
-Server types may include web, database, authentication and other devices.
+Server types may include web, database, authentication, and other devices.
 Applications include internal and external applications, including Internet-based.